parthlovestech/ball-simulator/README.md

 ## Overview

 This Python script simulates bouncing balls within a circular area.
 Each time a ball bounces, the total number of balls doubles.
-Additionally, there is a hole in the circle through which balls can pass, and balls that pass through this hole are removed from the simulation to prevent excessive rendering and crashes.

 ## Features

 - **Bouncing Balls**: Balls bounce off the circle's boundary and double in number each time they bounce.
-- **Hole in Circle**: Balls that pass through a designated hole in the circle are removed to manage rendering load.
 - **Dynamic Ball Count**: The total number of balls is updated in real-time and displayed on the screen.

 ## Requirements